NBC Insider Exclusive

 How to Watch

-Watch Opry 100: A Live Celebration on NBC and Peacock.
+Watch Opry 100: A Live Celebration on NBC and an extended version on Peacock.

 All eyes were on the couple — who married in 2010 — as they stunned in matching black outfits.
 Underwood's black gown (with gold accents) perfectly complemented her blonde hair, while Fisher rocked a timeless fitted suit.